tprofessional/sudoku-solver/README.md

 # sudoku-solver
-Building a sudoku solver using backtracking
+## Building a sudoku solver using backtracking

+As an avid sudoku player, I thought it would be fun to make a sudoku solver to explore how to algorithmically approach solving puzzles.
+The plan is to first implement a brute force method, then apply alpha-beta pruning for better efficiency, and then see if there are smarter ways to solve.

+Dev notes:

 given a puzzle, run an algorithm that solves the puzzle